What is an Accessory Dwelling Unit or ADU?

 - In most cases, you cannot repurpose an existing garage and utilize it as an ADU depending on the foundation.
 Foundations requirements on habitable space are different than requirements for garage

-- In order to be approved for a permit, the request to build an ADU must come from the primary resident who lives in the main dwelling.
+- In order to be approved for a permit, the request to build an ADU must come from the primary resident who lives in the main dwelling in single unit zoned districts.

-- The city does not allow decks on ADUs.
+- Most of the city does not allow decks on ADUs.